 At a press conference in central Berlin, the German chancellor, Angela Merkel, said that as a scientist she had been impressed by Greta Thunberg’s motto “unite behind the science”.
 Source: The Guardian

-Ms. Thunberg has also directly referenced climate science reports in her speeches.
+Ms. Thunberg has directly referenced reports on climate science in some of her speeches, for example, the IPCC 2018 Special Report on 1.5.

 Ms. Thunberg also confirmed that she has access to scientists to fact-check her speeches: